 Be Part of the Solution to Pet Overpopulation

 We all have a responsibility to care for animals.
 You can help reduce the number of cats and dogs that are killed in shelters or that live difficult and often sad lives on the street by spaying and neutering your pet, or by adopting your next pet from a shelter or a rescue.
 Shelters and rescues have many loving and wonderful animals waiting for a forever home.
 In fact, with more owners surrendering their pets at shelters in this difficult economy, it is becoming more common to find even pure-bred dogs and cats in shelters.
-And while you are at the shelter looking for a pet, don’t forget those senior pets that have been left behind by a deceased owner or surrendered because of a family illness.
+And while you are at the shelter looking for a pet, don’t forget those senior pets that have been left behind by a deceased owner or surrendered because of a family illness or financial difficulty.
 These mellow animals often make the most devoted pets when they get their second chance at love and happiness.
 It is a lot cheaper to adopt from a shelter or rescue than to purchase one from a pet store, and the adoption fee that you give to a shelter or rescue makes it possible for that group to help more animals.
 You can also be proud of the fact that you are saving lives and that you are not contributing to unscrupulous puppy or kitten mills or backyard breeders.
 Finally, remember a motto adopted by many rescues: “To the world you are just one person, but to a rescued pet you are the world.”